A - Z of Useful Information for Parents

 Reasons for Absences:

 Principals can consider the excuse given for an absence and use their discretion to decide if the parent has a reasonable excuse for not meeting their legal obligations ('excused absence') or does not have a reasonable excuse ('unexcused absence').
+For example, the principal may excuse an absence for a family holiday where the parent notifies the school in advance.

 In the event that a child needs to attend regular appointments during school time, parents should email the Principal to seek approval.
 As per DET policy, the process for making a decision about student absences involves a principal: